evanapplegate/evans_blog/posts/trying_to_heal_in_a_workplace.md

-# Trying To Heal In A Workplace

-## The American Hospital: Trying to Heal in Someone's Workplace
+# The American Hospital: Trying to Heal in Someone's Workplace

 *They’re at work right now.*